 Results

-Effect on management types on clay soil
+Effect of management on clay soil pore structure

 Qualitative observations

 Figure 1 illustrates selected 3D representations of the porous architecture from the clay soil cores (Fig. 1a, c, e) and aggregates (Fig. 1b, d, f) displayed as segmented images.
-For the soil cores, there was a clear decrease of a number of stones respectively arable > fallow > grass (Fig S1).
+For the soil cores, there was a clear decrease in the number of stones respectively arable > fallow > grass (Fig S1).
 Moreover, arable soils contained larger pores (> 1 mm) than the other treatments (Fig. 1c), especially at the interface with stone material (Fig.1c) whereas the bare fallow core generally had smaller pores (0.25 – 1 mm; Fig. 1a).
 Grass cores had a wider range of pore sizes and contained more root and organic material (Fig. 2a and S1e).
 A similar observation was made for soil aggregate images as the bare fallow aggregates comprised mostly small pores despite the presence of a few, larger pores (Fig. 1b and S1b), the arable aggregates appeared to only have smaller sized pores (Fig. 1d and S1d), and grass aggregates again showed the widest range of pore sizes (Fig. 1f and S1f).

 Quantitative analysis

-There were significant differences in porosity characteristics for the clay soil under the different management systems, which contrasted in nature between the core and aggregate scales (Table 2 and Fig. 1).
-At the core scale, total pore volume was not significantly different amongst the treatment (Table 2).
-At the aggregate scale, total pore volume was significantly different under all three treatments, with a distinct ranking of grassland > arable > fallow, with a two-fold difference between grassland and fallow (Table 2).
+There were significant differences in porosity characteristics for the clay soil under each management system, which contrasted in nature between core and aggregate scales (Table 2 and Fig. 1).
+At the core scale, total pore volume was not significantly different between treatments (Table 2).
+At the aggregate scale, total pore volume was significantly different under all three treatments, with a distinct ranking of grassland > arable > fallow, and a two-fold difference between grassland and fallow (Table 2).

 The pore size distributions were similar in their non-linear character under grassland and fallow at the core scale, showing a greater proportion of pore sizes <0.25 mm than the arable soil (i.e. > 50% of pore volume; Fig. 2a).
 However, the proportion of pore volume > 1.12 mm was significantly greater under grassland and arable than fallow (P<0.001; Fig. 2a).
 In contrast, under the arable treatment, the pore size distribution was linear within the 0.05-1.04 mm range (Fig. 2a).
 At the aggregate scale, the pore size distributions for pores <9.26 m under arable and fallow treatments were not significantly different from each other, but significantly greater than grassland (Fig. 2b).
 For pores >11.8 m, the relationship switched and distributions under grassland and fallow were not significantly different, but arable had a significantly lesser proportion of larger pores (Fig. 2b).